-The final sample consists of 1,695 first financing rounds between 2002 and 2010.
-Variable definitions are in Table I, and Table II reports summary statistics.
-Panel A of Table II reveals that at the time of financing, the average (median) startup is 1.6 (1.1) years old, measured from the date of incorporation.
+the time of financing, the average (median) startup is 1.6 (1.1) years old, measured from the date of incorporation.
 Most startups are in the information technology industry (46% of firms), followed by healthcare (26%).
-The average (median) time between first financing rounds for a given lead VC is 0.7 (0.3) years.
-This variable helps to identify the frequency with which investors and entrepreneurs meet.
+The average (median) time between first financing rounds for a given lead VC is 0.69 (0.28) years.13 This variable helps identify the frequency with which investors and entrepreneurs meet.

 In the average (median) round, 1.8 (2.0) financiers invest \$7.3 million (\$5.2 million) in the firm at a post-money valuation of \$21.2 million (\$13.0 million), in 2012 dollars.
-Post-money is the valuation proxy of the startup after the capital infusion, calculated from the investors' equity share.11 The post-money valuation is usually interpreted as the market value of the firm at the time of financing (π in the model), but it is calculated under the assumption that the entrepreneur (and any other investors) own the same security as the investor in the current round, and that the investor breaks even (i.e., no VC bargaining power).
+Post-money is the valuation proxy of the startup after the capital infusion, calculated from the investors' equity share.14 While the post-money valuation is usually interpreted as the market value of the firm at the time of financing (π in the model), it is calculated under the assumption that the entrepreneur (and any other investors) own the same security as the investor in the current round and that the investor breaks even (i.e., no VC bargaining power).
 However, in virtually all cases in our data (96%), the investor receives preferred equity that is convertible into common stock, whereas the entrepreneur retains common equity.
-Since we are interested in the impact of contract terms on valuation, the post-money valuation would thus be a poor metric to use.12 Still, post-money valuations are useful to compute the equity share of the company sold to investors (from post-money valuation and the total capital invested).
+Since we are interested in the impact of contract terms on valuation, the post-money valuation would thus be a poor choice of metric.
+15 Still, post-money valuations are useful to compute the equity share of the company sold to investors (from postmoney valuation and the total capital invested).
 VentureSource, a traditional data source used in earlier studies, only contains post-money valuations for 553 deals in our sample period, mostly gathered from IPO filings of successful firms.
-Our additional data collection efforts provide another 1,142 observations in the 2002 to 2010 period (before imposing data filters), resulting in a more complete and balanced sample.
+Our additional data collection efforts provide another 1,142 observations in the 2002 to 2010 period (after imposing data filters), resulting in a more complete and balanced sample.
 Panel B of Table II shows that the average (median, unreported) share sold to the first-round investors is 40% (38.5%), with a standard deviation of 17.5%.

 Contract terms beyond the equity share (other than board representation) are not reported in the traditional VC data sets, and the empirical literature on contracts is small.
 Kaplan and Strömberg (2003) analyze 213 contracts from a proprietary data source.
-Bengtsson and Sensoy (2011) and Bengtsson and Bernhardt (2014) use the VC Experts data and have 425 and approximately 1,110 first-round contracts, respectively, across all stages of financing rounds.
+Bengtsson and Sensoy (2011) and Bengtsson and Bernhardt (2014) use the VC Experts data and have 425 and approximately 1,110 first-round contracts, respectively.
 Gornall and Strebulaev (2019) use a sample of contracts for 135 unicorns from VC Experts.
-We are the first to add the Pitchbook data, which contributes more deals and spans a longer time series than VC Experts (across all rounds the data contain over 21,000 contracts).
+We are the first to add the Pitchbook data, which